 Electricity production, consumption and market overview

-This article describes the electricity market in the European Union (EU) with an analysis of electricity generation according to a range of different energy sources.
-It also provides statistics on the level of market liberalisation (as measured by the share of the largest generator) within electricity markets and concludes with information concerning electricity consumption by households.
+This article describes the electricity market in the European Union (EU) with an analysis of electricity production/generation (the two terms are used synonymously) according to a range of different energy sources.
+It also provides information concerning electricity consumption by households and concludes with statistics on the level of market liberalisation (as measured by the share of the largest generator) within electricity markets.

 - 1 Main statistical findings

 Total net electricity generation in the EU-28 was 3.07 million gigawatt hours (GWh) in 2015 — which was 1.3 % higher than a year before, ending a period of four consecutive reductions in output (see Figure 1).
 The level of net electricity generation in the EU-28 in 2015 was 4.5 % lower than its relative peak of 2008, when total output stood at 3.22 million GWh.

 Germany had the highest level of net electricity generation in 2015 among the EU Member States, accounting for 19.9 % of the EU-28 total, just ahead of France (17.7 %); the United Kingdom (10.5 %) was the only other Member State with a double-digit share.